LisenHatson/meowcrypt/README.md

-## !!MeowCrypt is still in progress!!
+## MeowCrypt is still in progress!!

+# The MeowCrypt
+### Key features:
+- Credentials feature with hashed password stored to sqlite3 local database (to fullfill one of our subject).
+- Text and file encryption using Fernet.
+- Meowovert (convert common characters into cat meows).

 ### RKS A 2024 Kelompok 5
 - Arya Senapati Rabbani (4332401024)